ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 }
 ```

-So in short, whenever you need to add new content to your DOM, you start with creating a new object.
-Initially, every object you create using this method will be invisible to the user.
+So in short, whenever you need to add new content to your DOM, you start with creating a new element.
+Initially, every element you create using this method will be invisible to the user.
 You can add this element anywhere in your DOM hierarchy.
-Because of this variability, you need to specify where you want this object to be added.
+Because of this variability, you need to specify where you want this element to be added.
 For learning how to do that keep on reading...

 ---

 **appendChild**

 So you created an HTML element and you don't see it on the screen.
 Maybe you have forgotten to add it to the DOM, by telling JavaScript where to insert your element.
 To fix that, use `appendChild`.
-When using `appendChild`, keep in mind that your object needs to connect to one visible element.
+When using `appendChild`, keep in mind that your element needs to connect to one visible element.
 This could be in one of two ways:

-1. Use the `document.body` as your insertion place.
+1. Use the `document.body` as your insertion point.
 2. Find another element which you have inserted before and be the child of that element.

 Example for the usage of the first way: